AndrewWPhillips/eggql/TUTORIAL.md

 ## Tutorial

 This tutorial will show you how to implement a GraphQL service using Go and **eggql**.
-It goes hand-in-hand with the official **Star Wars** GraphQL tutorial at https://graphql.org/learn/ which shows how a client might query this service.
-It shows how to implement every feature of GraphQL except for subscriptions.
-(Subscriptions are also not covered in the official **Star Wars** tutorial.)
+(See the GraphQL [Star Wars Tutorial](https://graphql.org/learn/) for how you can query the service.)
+It shows how to implement every feature of a GraphQL service except for subscriptions.
+(Subscriptions are also not covered in the **Star Wars** tutorial.)

-Since we're implementing the backend (GraphQL service) I'll focus on that, not on using it.
-So it's just Go code with a few test queries.
-We **won't** look at aliases, fragments, inline fragments, variables, directives, schemas and introspection, but rest assured that these all are all handled for you by **eggql**.
-You can try any of the queries of the official **Star Wars** tutorial.
+Remember, this tutorial is about implementing the backend (a GraphQL service), so I'll focus on creating the service, not on using it.
+It's mainly Go code with a few test queries.
+We **won't** look at aliases, fragments, inline fragments, variables, directives, schemas and introspection, but rest assured they work.
+These things are all covered in the GraphQL **Star Wars** tutorial if you want to try the queries from that.

+You should probably follow this tutorial sequentially as each section builds on the previous, but here are some links if you need to quickly find specific information:

+1. [Basic Types](#basic-types) - objects (including nested objects), lists and scalars (String, etc)
+2. [Resolver Arguments](#arguments) - every query field can have argument(s) to refine the data returned
+3. [Enums](#enums) - GraphQL has enum types but Go doesn't, so they need to be handled specially
+4. [Mutations](#mutations-and-input-types) - Queries retrieve data, Mutations modify the data
+5. [Input Types](input-types) - mutations (and queries) sometimes need complex arguments
+6. [Interfaces](#interfaces) - similar objects can implement an interface to indicate a common behaviour (polymorphism)
+7. [Unions](#unions) - like interfaces except the types in the union have no fields in common
+8. [Descriptions](#descriptions) - fields, arguments, etc can have a description to be used by query designers
+9. [Errors](#resolver-errors) - what to do if you have an error in your resolver
+10. [Contexts](#contexts) - contexts are used to cancel GraphQL queries - eg for a timeout if they take too long to run
+11. [Methods as Resolvers](#using-go-methods-as-resolvers) - how a resolver function can easily access data of its parent object
+12. [Adding a Custom Scalar](#custom-scalars) - you can add new types to be used in your queries called custom scalars

 Note: the final code for this tutorial is in the git repo (https://github.com/AndrewWPhillips/eggql/tree/main/example/starwars).
 It's less than 250 lines of code (and most of that is just data field initialization since all the data is stored in memory).
-This is much smaller (and I think much simpler) than the same Star Wars example written for other Go packages and even in other languages (though most of these have a database and other complications).
+This is much smaller (and I think much simpler) than the equivalent Star Wars example using other GraphQL packages (for Go and even other languages).
 It's also running *right now* in GCP (Google Cloud Platform), so you can try any Star Wars queries in Postman (or Curl etc) using the address https://aphillips801-eggql-sw.uc.r.appspot.com/graphql.

 ### Basic Types

-GraphQL is all about types - scalar types (int, string, etc), object types which are composed of fields of other types (a bit like Go structs), lists (a bit like a Go slices) and more specialized types like interfaces and input types (which we will get to later).
+GraphQL is all about types - scalar types (int, string, etc), object types which are composed of fields of other types (a bit like Go structs), lists (a bit like a Go slices) and more specialized types like interfaces, unions and input types (which we will get to later).

 Traditionally when building a GraphQL service, you first create a schema which defines your types, but with **eggql** you just use Go structs; *the schema is created for you*.
-(To view the you schema see [Viewing the Schema](https://github.com/AndrewWPhillips/eggql#viewing-errors-and-the-schema) in the README.)
-The first thing you need is a root query which is just a GraphQL object type, but in this case its fields define the queries that can be submitted to the GraphQL server.
+(To see the generated schema refer to [Viewing the Schema](https://github.com/AndrewWPhillips/eggql#viewing-errors-and-the-schema) in the README.)
+The first thing you need is a root query which is just a GraphQL object type.
+The root query fields define the queries that can be submitted to the GraphQL server.

 First we'll add queries returning basic types (scalars, lists and nested objects).
-Then we'll look at how to implement query arguments (including defaults and input types), enums, interfaces, mutations, etc.  We'll also look at the sorts of errors you can get and how to handle them.
+Then we'll look at how to implement query arguments, mutations, and more advanced types.
+We'll also look at the sorts of errors you can get and how to handle them.

 Here's a Go program that will handle the first (`hero`) query of the GraphQL Star Wars tutorial (see https://graphql.org/learn/queries/).